Codecademy/ugc/content/goku-kun/introduction-to-adts-in-javascript.md

 ---
-Title: "An introduction to Abstract Data Types"
+Title: "An introduction to Abstract Data Types in JavaScript"
 Description: "Introduction to ADTs in JavaScript"
 DatePublished: "2022-04-25"
 Categories: